kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Frequency Thresholds

-Very common words add little signal.
+Very common words add little signal
-Very rare words add noise.
+Very rare words add noise
 Middle frequencies matter most

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.